bids-standard/bids-specification/src/02-common-principles.md

 Use cases concerning this convention are compiled in the [file collections](./99-appendices/10-file-collections.md) appendix.
 This convention is mainly intended for but not limited to MRI modalities.

+### Case collision intolerance

+File name components are case sensitive, but collisions MUST be avoided when casing is ignored.
+For example, a dataset cannot contain both `sub-s1` and `sub-S1`, as the labels would collide on a case-insensitive filesystem.
+Additionally, because the suffix `eeg` is defined, then the suffix `EEG` will not be added to future versions of the standard.

 ## Source vs. raw vs. derived data